ismcodes/mediapublic-server/site-layout.md

 transcription and tagging can happen.
 This is a great place for users to get involved and bring value to their local ( and non-local! ) public media stations.

+####/find

+This page is a collection of links to other pages on the site.
+This is a good place to have a site-map live.
+This page will include links to:

+ - Find a Person
+ - Find a Station
+ - Find Audio Content
+ - etc.

+####/help

+It is common in all industries that individuals need help on a project, but do not know where to look to get that help.
+The /help section allows people from stations all across the country to post requests for help on projects and/or assignments.
+This could be as simple as "How should I word this FOIL request?", or as complicated as "I need help converting 10,000 PDF's of scanned documents to searchable text".
+Here is an open "message board" where people from all over the country can come together to ask for help.

+Additionally, any user ( from public media or not ) can post to lend a hand.
+They can post the answer in a forum response-style, or they can ( if applicable ) take the conversation off of the website, and discuss in that manner ( although it is the hope of the media-public team that all answers make their way back onto the website! ).

 ####/learn